DanieleSgroi/Eachine-EX4/Hardware/readme.md

 This is suspected to be a spare serial port and may be useful for further expansions (e.g. 3DR telemetry, Airborne Mission Computer, etc.).

 TO BE FURTHER INVESTIGATED.

+# BATTERIES

+EX4 batteries are LiHV type and can be charged up to 4.35 Volts per cell.
+Pack configuration is 3S, so up to 13.05 Volts.

+I've modified a stoch charger to allow operation with an Imax B6 charger, also modified with cheali-charger firmware: https://github.com/stawel/cheali-charger to support LiHV cells.

+With this setup I can fast charge, balace and discharge to storage the batty pack.
+Hope to increase baterry life!